santiRBB/ToonJson/python/README.md

 # toonjson (Python)

-`toonjson` is a small Python library to convert between JSON and [TOON](https://github.com/toon-format/toon).
+`toonjson` is a small Python library to convert between [JSON](https://www.json.org/json-en.html) and [TOON](https://github.com/toon-format/toon).
 It is the backend companion of the JSON ⟷ TOON web playground and follows the same conversion rules and modes.

 Use it to:

 - Generate TOON from Python data structures before sending prompts to an LLM.
 - Parse TOON tabular output (e.g. `users[3]{id,name}: ...`) back into Python lists/dicts.
+- Work directly with JSON / TOON files from disk.
 - Experiment locally with the same behaviour as the web demo.

 ---